-The Northern Lights are created when solar wind packed with charged particles come into Earths magnetosphere.
+The Northern Lights occur when solar wind packed with charged particles come into Earths magnetosphere.

-The charged particles, mainly electrons and protons, get precipitated into the upper atmosphere where their energy is lost causing emitting of colored lights.
-This emitted light is what we see here down at Earth as Northern Lights.
+The charged particles, mainly electrons, and protons get precipitated into the upper atmosphere where their energy is lost causing emitting of colored lights.
+This emitted light is what we see down at Earth as Northern Lights.

-Here is a great film explaining the Northern Lights:
+Here is an excellent film explaining the Northern Lights:

-The Northern Lights often appears as a diffuse glow on the sky or as “curtains” in the east-west direction, being shaped by Earth’s magnetic field.
+The Northern Lights often appears as a diffuse glow in the sky or as “curtains” in the east-west direction, being shaped by Earth’s magnetic field.

 Northern Lights come in many different colors: